dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/currency_conversion_data_enrichment.md

 ## Currency conversion process

-Here are a few important steps for currency conversion data enrichment:
+Here is step-by-step process for currency conversion data enrichment:

 1. Define base and target currencies. e.g., USD (base) to EUR (target).
 1. Obtain current exchange rates from a reliable source like a financial data API.